-In addition, nearly all children are allocated a book from our reading scheme to read at home.
+In addition, all children in Reception and Year 1 are allocated a book from our reading scheme (Floppy's Phonics) to read at home.
+These titles are completely phonetically decodable to ensure children can read them as independently, confidently and fluently as possible.
+Once the children are secure in their use of phonics to decode new and unfamiliar words, they are able to access the reading scheme for older children.
+All children in years 2 - 6 take home a levelled text to practise their reading at home.
 This ensures children make progress throughout their time at primary school and are always reading a book that is both accessible and providing a suitable level of challenge.

 We aim to ensure that children are always writing with a clear audience and purpose in mind.
-Children write in a range of styles and genres in school - you can find more detail about which in the 'curriculum planning' section.
+Children write in a range of styles and genres in school - you can find more detail about this on the class curriculum pages.
 We ensure that children have opportunities to write a range of stories, poetry and non-fiction each term.

 We plan for the children to write based on real, vivid experiences wherever possible, such as outings, visitors to school, or drama and speaking/listening activities.